junxit/us-congress-bills-112/metadata.md

 - 2011-11-16 — The Speaker designated the Honorable Candice S. Miller to act as Chairwoman of the Committee.
 - 2011-11-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7689)
 - 2011-11-16 — The previous question was ordered pursuant to the rule. (consideration: CR H7687)
+- 2011-11-17 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.